imadmurr/VidEarn/README.md

 **Sunsetted — April 2025.**

-After 2+ years of operation, the app was taken down from the Play Store due to SDK instability and monetization challenges that made continued maintenance unsustainable.
+After 2+ years of operation, the app was unpublished from the Google Play Store due to monetization challenges that made continued maintenance unsustainable.
 The codebase represents the state at v2.3.3, build 51.

 ---